OpenTermsArchive/contrib-versions/Finance/Privacy Policy.md

 Return to top

-COOKIES
+COOKIES AND SIMILAR TECHNOLOGIES

 Yahoo may set and access Yahoo cookies on your computer.
+We may also set and access device identifiers which could include IP address, user agent information (browser version, OS type and version), and device provided identifiers.
+Once you log into Yahoo on your device, Yahoo may recognize your device to provide you with a personalized experience, independent of your device settings.
+You can control your personalized experience across Yahoo through our Ad Interest Manager.
+Learn more.

 Yahoo lets other companies that show advertisements on some of our pages set and access their cookies on your computer.
-Other companies' use of their cookies is subject to their own privacy policies, not this one.
+Other companies' use of their cookies and device identifiers is subject to their own privacy policies, not this one.
 Advertisers or other companies do not have access to Yahoo's cookies.

 Yahoo uses web beacons to access Yahoo cookies inside and outside our network of web sites and in connection with Yahoo products and services.